saleor/saleor-docs/docs/api-process/check-out.md

 ## Setting the shipping method

 This step is only used if purchased items require shipping (if they are physical products).
 The user must select a specific shipping method to create shipping for this checkout.
-To determine whether shipping is required, use the `isShippingRequired` field in the `Checkout` object.
+To signify whether shipping is required, use the `isShippingRequired` field in the `Checkout` object.

 Use the `checkoutShippingMethodUpdate` method to effectively pair the specific `CHECKOUT` object with the specified shipping method selected by the user.